Many millions of cases: Corona wave rolls through China

 At the end of last year, experts warned of declining immunity.
 Back in December, China had already had an enormous corona wave in which around 80 to 90 percent of all citizens would have been infected.
 The government itself did not publish any official figures on deaths, but according to estimates by foreign experts, around one million people may have died from the corona virus in winter.
 Several reports show that the crematoria were sometimes severely overwhelmed.

 had in early December China, which recently appointed a new prime minister, the strict corona measures suddenly ended without hospitals having been prepared.
-With the new corona wave, however, Nanshan does not expect the virus to spread as severely as in winter.
+With the new wave of corona, however, Nanshan does not expect the virus to spread as severely as in winter.
 Nevertheless, the health authorities have issued official warnings to risk groups.
 Schools have also been warned to be careful with the virus.

 China approves two new vaccines against XXB omicron variant